andrewhood125/wetter/README.md

 # Development

-This microsite leverages Rails ecosystem as possible.
+This microsite leverages Rails ecosystem whenever possible.

 - Dartsass is used to manage stylesheets.
 They can be found in `app/assets/stylesheets`.